elastic/ecs/rfcs/text/0034-device-fields.md

 <!--
 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
 The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.
 -->
+- `device.model.name` cannot be collected directly on the device but needs to be mapped from the `device.model.identifier`.
+This requires backend-side mapping.
+We will solve this through an Elasticsearch ingest node processor (similar to the GeoIP processor that maps IPs to geo locations).

 <!--
 Stage 2: Document new concerns or resolutions to previously listed concerns.
 It's not critical that all concerns have resolutions at this point, but it would be helpful if resolutions were taking shape for the most significant concerns.